 The Advanced Placement (AP) Program is a cooperative educational endeavor of secondary schools, colleges and the College Board.
 Highly motivated students enjoy the intellectual challenge experienced in these courses.
 Teachers of AP courses find that the courses greatly enhance the students' confidence and academic orientation.
 Research shows that students enrolling in challenging academic courses are far better prepared for serious academic work when entering college.
 Most colleges and universities grant credit and/or advanced placement to students who perform satisfactorily on AP examinations.

-Each May the College Board AP examinations are offered at Carmel High School.
+Each May, the College Board AP examinations are offered at Carmel High School.
 All of the examinations contain either an essay or problem-solving section and another section consisting of multiple-choice questions.
-In May, 2018, the AP exam fee was \$98.00.
-In order to encourage students to enroll in AP courses and to take the AP exams, the State of Indiana usually pays most of the fees for some math and science exams.
-Carmel students pay an \$8.00 fee for exams covered by the state.
+In May, the AP exam fee is \$98.00.
+In order to encourage students to enroll in AP courses and to take the AP exams, the State of Indiana usually pays most of the fee for some math, English and science exams.
+Carmel students pay an \$16.00 fee for exams covered by the state.
 Students taking AP exams in subject areas not covered by state assistance must pay the full exam fee.
 The test fee in May 2019 and subsequent years, is subject to change.

 The Advanced College Project is a national program offered through Indiana University.
-Students who meet admission criteria for Indiana University may choose to take courses in English, Chemistry, Calculus, Finite Math, History, and Speech for Indiana University credit.
+Students who meet admission criteria for Indiana University may choose to take courses in English, Calculus, Finite Math, History, and Speech for Indiana University credit.
 Students pay tuition directly to Indiana University.
-The tuition has been at a rate below current on-campus tuition fees.
-(In 2018-2019 the cost was \$25/ credit hour.)
+The tuition has been at a rate below current oncampus tuition fees.
+(In 2017-2018 the cost was \$25/credit hour.)
 Three hours of credit are possible in Advanced Composition, ACP W131, and Genres of Literature, ACP L202 (IU Literary Interpretation).
-Three credit hours are available in Chemistry AP, C105.
-Three credit hours are available in Brief Survey of Calculus, M119.
-Four credit hours are available in Calculus-AB AP, M215, and five hours are possible in Calculus-BC AP, M215.
-Three credit hours are available in Speech: C121 Public Speaking.
+Three credit hours are available in Brief Survey of Calculus, M119 and Finite Math, M118.
+Four credit hours are available in Calculus-AB AP, M211, and five hours are possible in Calculus-BC AP, M211 and M212.
+Three credit hours are available in Speech: P155.
 Six credit hours are available in U.S. History, ACP H105 and H106.
 Students who enroll in the I.U.
 ACP program and earn credit in these courses will have a separate Indiana University transcript showing the course name, grade earned and credit hours established.
 If enrolling at another college or university, students may present their IU transcript for evaluation for possible transfer credit.
-Be sure to check this website to be sure credit will be accepted: http://www/indiana/edu/~acp/ program/what.html.
+Check this website to be sure credit will be accepted: http://www/indiana/edu/~acp/program/what. html.